genesiscommunitysuccess/docs/tasks.md

 1. Create an mcp server

-You are in a docusouras documentation repo for a software platform.
-The repo contains a lot of information written in markdown documents and then when you run the application it converts those markdown pages into documentation pages to view on the website
+You are in a docusaurus documentation repo for a software platform.
+The repo contains a lot of information written in markdown documents.
+When you run the application, it converts these markdown pages into documentation pages that can be viewed on the website

-I want us to also be able to expose the documentation by MCP (model context protocol).
+We also want to expose the documentation by MCP (model context protocol).

 # What we need to do